skymkmk/EhFavDownloader/README-EN.md

 You should be aware that this script is not responsible for any potential damages, including but not limited to IP blocking, account banning, file loss, etc. Please read the [license](LICENSE) used for this project for details.

+## Download tips for the e-hentai.org site

+Due to the recent deployment of the CloudFlare shield on e-hentai.org, this script does not use a headless browser to execute JS scripts and cannot be bypassed at this time.
+Since the CloudFlare shield has a higher probability of triggering, downloading from e-hentai.org is likely to trigger a 403 denial of access.
+The temporary solution is to use the exhentai.org site for downloading, so please use e-hentai.org for downloading at your own discretion.

 ## How to use

 - Install a copy of [Python](https://www.python.org).
 The minimum version required is 3.7, but this script is written in 3.11, so we recommend using 3.11.